wgslr/getting-started/README.md

 After that you need to add `/etc/hosts` entries on your workstation.
 See detailed [instructions](#etchosts).

-You will be able to access onedata services as decribed [here](#accessing).
+You will be able to access onedata services as described [here](#accessing).

 <a name="s30"></a>
 ### Scenario 3.0

 In this scenario you will run a demo of fully functional isolated onedata installation that will consist of:
-- a single noded onezone instance
+- a single nodded onezone instance
-- a single noded oneprovider instance
+- a single nodded oneprovider instance

-However compared to scenarios 2.*, each service will run on differet machine.
+However, compared to scenarios 2.*, each service will run on differed machine.
 You need to make sure that [those ports](#[ports]) are accessible between those machines.

 To run onezone and oneprovider execute: